Car Shipping Rome

 *Prices are for one car in a dedicated 20ft container.
 This is the safest and most reliable way to relocate a vehicle internationally.
 Other items may be included in the container to help save you money when moving.

-*Using the RoRo (roll on, roll off) method is less expensive, and shipments can be completed in fewer days.
+*The RoRo (roll on, roll off) method is less expensive, and shipments can be completed in fewer days.
 Contact us now for a free RoRo quote.

 Documentation and Vehicle Preparation

-To prepare your vehicle for transport, it is usually advisable to check the amount of insurance coverage included with shifting and ensure a complete inspection is done just before the car is loaded onto the carrier.
+To prepare your vehicle for transport, it is usually advisable to check the insurance coverage included with shifting and ensure a complete inspection is done just before the car is loaded onto the carrier.
 You will also want to remove all personal items from the car's interior and check the fluid and battery levels to ensure they are at the proper levels.

 Modes of International Transport